TKRoth/ABasic/README.md

 ### EXPLICIT
 After this command all variables must declared with the DIM command.

+### FOR variable=start TO end {STEP size}
+Open a counter loop.
+The specified variable receives the counter value from start to end.
+The step size can be change with the optional STEP command.
+Normally it's 1.
+The FOR command must be close with the NEXT statement.

+### FOREVER
+Close an opening REPEAT loop and let execute the commands within it over and over again.

 ### GCOLOR / GCOL color{,mode}
 Set the color for graphic operations.
 With optional parameter mode it can be define a graphic mode.
 Without this parameter it will be set to 0.

+### GOSUB adress / jump label
+Calls a subroutine at the adress or at the jump label.
+You can leave the subroutine with RETURN command.

 ### GOTO address / jump label
 Jump to the given address or to a jump label.
 With SELFLINE you can jump at the same line that now runs.